2019 SOUTH AFRICAN SURF TOUR (SAST)

 The Primary objective of the SAST is to develop youth and junior surfing in South Africa.

-The SAST may also include other divisions and disciplines as well as speciality events.
+The SAST may include speciality events.

 SCOPE OF THE SAST

-Surfing South Africa will continue to use the SAST to develop a competitive attitude among young South African surfers and will the mechanics of the SAST to prepare these surfers for competition in World Surf League events.
+Surfing South Africa will continue to use the SAST to develop a competitive attitude among young South African surfers and will use the mechanics of the SAST to prepare these surfers for competition in World Surf League events.

 Every SAST contest will be a replica of WSL events, from the ratings points awarded to the creation of a dynamic rankings list which will be updated after each contest.
 All SAST tournaments will include the winning of prize money OR prizes.

 In order to determine the annual SAST Champions in each division points will be allocated based on the rating of each event.
 SAST events will be rated from 1A upwards.
 The higher the rating the more points awarded.

 Not all the contests will be used to determine the year end ratings as it is not always possible for surfers to compete in every event.
 At the end of each year approximately 70% of the contests held will be used to determine the final adjusted ratings.